 I've made various appearances on TV and Radio, including BBC Radio 4’s Making History, Heir Hunters, Who Do You Think You Are?, and recent programmes on the Blitz.

-I'm also a member of Everton FC Heritage Society.
+I'm also vice-chair of Everton FC Heritage Society.
 I run the website and write history articles for the matchday programme and compiled the Remembrance booklet for the Club on all players lost in both wars.
-A book on the Liverpool shipbuilding firm of Thomas Royden & Sons is due for publication.
+I am also involved in making documentary films about the history of the club.

 I have been giving lectures to Societies and Conferences since the early 1980s.
 All lectures are fully illustrated.